 Membership of the unemployment fund

 Unemployment Fund Pro is an employees’ unemployment fund, and its purpose is to pay its members benefits that fall under the responsibility of unemployment funds, as referred to in the Unemployment Security Act and other legislation.
-Pro pays its members earnings-related unemployment allowance for periods of unemployment and services promoting employment as well as job alternation compensation for periods of job alternation leave.
+Pro pays its members earnings-related unemployment allowance for periods of unemployment and services promoting employment as well as mobility allowance for commuting, transition security allowance and job alternation compensation for periods of job alternation leave.

 In order to be granted these benefits, a member has to meet the conditions specified in various laws and the rules of the unemployment fund.
 These conditions include the insurance condition, the working condition and the condition of paying membership fees.